omega8cc/boa/docs/UNLOCK-USER.md

 so composer, git and chmod all work in an ordinary shell session.
 Remove the file and the next nightly run hands ownership back to the backend user and restores the default protection.

-**Never use this method unless you are prepared for extended downtime.**
-An in-place upgrade has no safety net beyond the one you build yourself, and the recovery path is slow by design: one mistake — most commonly running a platform *Verify* before the PHP and Nginx caches have expired and shown that the sites really still work — hands code ownership straight back to the backend user while the new code is broken.
-From that moment you cannot touch the code: the sites stay down until the next nightly run returns ownership to you, or until support can step in.
-If a day of downtime is unacceptable, take the safe path instead: build the upgraded codebase as a new platform and migrate your sites onto it.

 ## The upgrade workflow